 Governor SEND briefing

-We also deliver regular face-to-face and live webinar training to governors throughout the year.
-Here are some of the resources linked to these Governor briefings:
+We deliver regular face-to-face and live webinar training to governors throughout the year.
+Read the resources linked to these Governor briefings.

 Booking for these webinars is via Schools Choice.